syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 It is all well and good to tell the operator to create a deployment, but is it allowed?
 In Kubernetes there is strict role based access control (RBAC) that limits what actions people and applications can take.

-With this new change, we now need the operator to be allowed to work with deployments.
-Kubebuilder provides a mechanism to do this very easily through comments, much like those used in the CRD fields.
+With this new change, we now need allow the operator to work with deployments.
+Kubebuilder provides a mechanism to do this through powerful comments, much like those used in the CRD fields.

-If you look near the top of the `controllers/website_controller.go` file in the `Code editor` tab you should see some comment lines that start with `//+kubebuilder:rbac` (around line 45).
+Look near the top of the `controllers/website_controller.go` file in the `Code editor` tab for comment lines that start with `//+kubebuilder:rbac` (around line 45).
 Each line describes a single RBAC permission.

-In order to provide access to work with deployments, you need to add the following permission line:
+To provide access to work with deployments, you need to add the following permission line:
 ```
 //+kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete
 ```

 **💾 Once this change is complete.
 Remember to save the file with `ctrl+s` (or `⌘ + s` on a mac).**

-This is fairly broad permissions since it allows all verbs, but these can be limited for very specific needs.
+Kubebuilder translates this change into necessary service accounts when you build the deployment.

-Kubebuilder will translate this change into the necessary service accounts when you build the deployment.
+> 💡 Note that this is a broad permission since it allows all verbs.
+These can be limited when tighter security is necessary.

 🧞 Creating a deployment for your current website
 ==============